Reviews You Can Rely On

 The Best Soundbars for 2024

 Relying on the expertise we've gained in testing 150+ audio products in the last 5 years, we bought the 10 best soundbars available today for hands-on testing and comparison.
 We spent over a month listening to these soundbars side-by-side, assessing their auditory proficiencies with everything from action blockbusters to acoustic concerts.
 We also connected each model to multiple TVs, streamed music to them from mobile devices via Bluetooth connections and over WiFi, and adjusted their EQs to assess their ease of use.
-In the end, we've found the perfect soundbar for every person, from those seeking audio excellence to folks who just want something better than the tinny speakers that come built-in to TVs, or are looking to build their home theater with one of these top-rated projectors and the best universal remotes.
+In the end, we've found the perfect soundbar for every person, from those seeking audio excellence to folks who just want something better than the tinny speakers that come built-in to TVs, or are looking to build their home theater with one of these top-rated projectors and universal remotes.

 Editor's Note: We updated our soundbar review on February 13, 2024, to include recommendations as alternatives to top our award winners.